lucasmo066/coffee-backend/README.md

 # Coffee Shop Backend

-This is the repo for the backend of the coffee shop app for the Big Nerd Ranch - React Course.
+This is the repo for the backend of the coffee shop app, clone into your desktop and then using the terminal navigate to the coffee-backend on your computer:

-Run with `npm start`
+cd YOUR_PATH/coffee-backend

+Once you are in the backend folder, type 'npm start'.
+The backend will open on localhost:3030

 ## Branches